badrelmers/RefrEnv/README.md

    than overwriting the old path, otherwise it will delete any newly added path by the parent script.

- - This script solve this problem : refreshenv *modifies env variables TEMP and TMP replacing them with values stored in HKCU\Environment.
+ - This script solve this problem described in a comment [here][1] by @Gene Mayevsky: refreshenv *modifies env variables TEMP and TMP replacing them with values stored in HKCU\Environment.
 In my case I run the script to update env variables modified by Jenkins job on a slave that's running under SYSTEM account, so TEMP and TMP get substituted